havatv/qgisnnjoinplugin/help/source/index.rst

 - A feature from the *input* layer is joined to the nearest feature in the *join* layer.
+  Join layer features with missing geometries are ignored.

 - The result of the join is a new vector layer with the same geometry type and coordinate reference system as the *input*